ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 Here's the high-level algorithm:
 1. pin fat intake to be 25-30% of total calories (probably closer to 25% for a cut)
-2. pin protein to be 1.5 to 2 grams per pound of body weight
+2. pin protein to be 1.5 to 2 grams per pound of body weight\\
+  _Disclaimer: The general recommendation for maxing out muscle-sparing / protein synthesis requirements based on the science is something in the range of 1 gram of protein per pound of **lean** body weight to 1 gram of protein per pound of **total** body weight, which leaves more calories from carbs to use as fuel.
+My going well above that is based on my own experimentation around what helps me to feel better and do better with satiety._
 3. remainder from carbs

 Here's a more detailed view.
 For purposes of the table, let's use _x_ to refer to the total calories for that day.
 The entry in **bold** is the first part of the calculation (with other columns showing other representations of the same information).